peraltajuan/ESW25tutorial/FODQR.md

 > The old folder will be renamed as acetaldehyde-old.

 > [!Note]
-> What is the difference with the otehr methods?
+> What is the difference with the other methods?

 ***